Bramson-Planetary-Research-Group/Mars-Troughs/README.md

 # Mars-Troughs

+## THIS IS CURRENTLY BEING REBUILT USING CFFI.
+Ignore these instructions until the update is complete.

 Code for modeling the troughs on the north polar ice cap on Mars.

 To use do the following: